Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Featuring Vietnamese home cooking, menu items can be shared family-style (and we highly recommend it!).
 The signature dish, Caramelized Braised Pork, comes with boiled eggs and is melt-in-your-mouth delicious.
 We also tried the Eggplant Stuffed with Minced Pork – which absolutely blew us away.
 Fully cooked, but not soggy, the stuffed eggplant is enhanced with a splendidly sweet garlic soy sauce dressing.
 The food we ate was so good that we rank Bep Hen as one of the best restaurants in Vietnam!

 Pro Top: Our meal at Bep Hen – which was our best dinner in Da Nang – was incredibly affordable.
-For the two main entrees, rice and two rounds of beers – plus tip – our bill came out to less than 300k VND (that is less than $13 USD).
+For the two main entrees, rice and two rounds of beers – plus tip – our bill came out to less than 300k VND (about $12 USD).

 Mi Quang is a special food in Da Nang that is unique to the city.
 The hearty meal is made with thick rice noodles and a flavorful turmeric broth – but just enough to strengthen the taste, not enough to call it a soup.
 The noodles are topped with various cuts of meats – either beef, chicken, pork, shrimp or fish – and a variety of accompaniments, typically herbs and peanuts.
 There are numerous vendors and restaurants in Da Nang, Vietnam that sell Mi Quang for breakfast, lunch and dinner.

 Pro Tip: Order a side of Vietnamese rice crackers to break over the top.
-I only realized it was an option when I saw other diners adding the crackers to their meals.
-I think the crackers would add texture…as well as soak up the tasty broth.
+We only realized it was an option when I saw other diners adding the crackers to their meals!

-Pro Tip: Family Indian Restaurant DaNang (MAP) is another Indian food restaurant in Da Nang that comes highly recommended by fellow travelers.
-We didn’t have time to go on our most recent visit, but we look forward to trying it on a future Da Nang trip!
+Pro Tip: Family Indian Restaurant DaNang is another Indian food restaurant in Da Nang that comes highly recommended by fellow travelers.
+We didn’t have time to go on our most recent visit, but we look forward to trying it on a future Da Nang trip.

 #6 Burger Bros Da Nang